Befehlsnotstand

 Befehlsnotstand (English: Necessity to obey orders) is a German legal term that refers to a situation in which a certain action is ordered that violates law, but where the refusal to carry out such an order would lead to drastic consequences, specifically danger to life or body, for the person refusing to carry out the order.

-The concept of Befehlsnotstand was successfully used as a defense in World War II-related war crimes trials in Germany in the 1950s and 1960s but research into the subject since has proven that Befehlsnotstand as such did not exist, meaning German soldiers of the Wehrmacht or SS did not actually face drastic consequences if refusing such an order during the war.
+The concept of Befehlsnotstand was successfully used as a defense in World War II-related war crimes trials in Germany in the 1950s and 1960s but research into the subject since has proven that Befehlsnotstand as such did not exist, meaning German soldiers of the Wehrmacht or Schutzstaffel did not actually face drastic consequences if refusing such an order during the war.
 Refusing a lawful order did however result in consequences, with 23,000 German soldiers executed for refusing orders.

 Etymology

 Befehlsnotstand is a compound word, made up of the German words Befehl (command or order) and Notstand (emergency).
 The term has been translated into English by various sources as "necessity to obey order", "a compulsion to obey orders" or "crisis created as a result of following orders".

 Notstand in German law can be compared to necessity in the criminal law of other nations.